For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Policy changes – Sometimes, policies introduced by the government can affect inflation rates.
 For example, if the tax that's applied to certain products drops or increases, this can affect the prices for consumers.
 Also, if a product's price goes down due to tax changes, consumers might buy more.
 As we mentioned in the first point, the increase in demand can lead to higher prices.

 Inflation is also affected by the Bank Rate.
-This is a figure that's set by the Bank of England to influence inflation rates, by deciding how high the interest rates should be on things like savings accounts and credit cards.
+This is a figure set by the Bank of England to influence inflation rates, by deciding how high the interest rates should be on things like savings accounts and credit cards.
 We explain this in more detail in the next point...

 What is the Bank Rate?